Markonis/NeoControl/README.md

 # NeoControl
 This application has been created as a research project for using web technologies to build a general purpose access management system in the cloud.
 It is meant to provide a base implementation for using graph database technology to model the complicated access control rules.
+Managing access control is enabled via UI implemented using D3.js.

 ## Setup
  - `rake neo4j:install[community-latest]`